Europe’s Fear of China

 China

-Since the internet bubble burst in 2000 and brought the world’s stock markets to collapse neither Europe nor the U.S. could really stabilize their economic situation.
-The stock market rebounded shortly only to crash unnoticed again soon after.
+Since the dot-com bubble burst in 2000, bringing the world’s stock markets to collapse, neither Europe nor the US had been able to stabilise its economic situation.
+The stock market rebounded briefly, only to crash again soon after, unnoticed.
 The most recent major event was the subprime mortgage crisis.
-As a result of this, virtually all national banks of the western countries tried to rescue private banks and other financial institutions.
-This led to national bankruptcy in Iceland and almost bankruptcies in other states as Greece and Ireland.
+In response, virtually all the national banks of western countries tried to rescue private banks and other financial institutions.
+This led to Iceland’s bankruptcy and near-bankruptcy in other states, such as Greece and Ireland.

-Without further deepening this line of argumentation we get a picture of the economic uncertainty in the U.S. and in Europe which is deeply felt in society.
-In many places people are insecure and afraid of the future.
-This feeling is reinforced by the apparent resistance of China towards to the crisis.
-It even seems that the Chinese economy can profit from the crisis because it sells more goods to the increasingly thrifty western countries.
+Without delving deeper into this argument, we can see that economic uncertainty is deeply felt in both the US and Europe.
+In many places, people feel insecure and afraid of the future.
+This feeling is reinforced by China’s apparent resistance to the crisis.
+In fact, it seems that the Chinese economy could benefit from the crisis, as it is selling more goods to increasingly thrifty Western countries.

 China grows and Europe shrinks

-The events after the end of World War II were a sign that the supremacy of Europe was broken.
-The British and the French empires dissolved and both France and Britain ended up slowly but surely in a kind of political irrelevance.
-Thanks to the U.S. and the USSR, power has shifted initially only within the western powers.
-Asia, Africa and Latin America had little to nothing to say on the global political stage.
+The events following the end of the Second World War signalled the end of Europe’s supremacy.
+The British and French empires dissolved, and both France and Britain gradually became politically irrelevant.
+Initially, power shifted only within the Western powers, thanks to the US and the USSR.
+Meanwhile, Asia, Africa and Latin America had little to no influence on the global political stage.

-While the USSR slowly dissolved since the 1980s, Europe tried to regain economic and political influence through the formation of the EU.
-But Europe has no real influence, except by individual exponents such as France or England.
-The only remaining power factor is a military, namely NATO.
-But this organization seems to be to often a toothless tiger.
-As an example NATO could not prevent the insane massacre of Srebrenica on european territory.
-Economically the West has huge troubles like unemployment which is increasing in many countries rather than decreasing.
-The fear of the rising power China seems justified.
+While the USSR began to dissolve in the 1980s, Europe attempted to regain economic and political influence by forming the EU.
+However, Europe has no real influence, except through individual countries such as France or England.
+The only remaining power factor is military: NATO.
+However, this organisation often seems to be a toothless tiger.
+For example, NATO could not prevent the massacre in Srebrenica on European territory.
+The West is experiencing significant economic challenges, such as rising unemployment in many countries.
+The fear of China’s rising power seems justified.

 The Europeans are afraid of the Chinese competition